baguilar6174/java-essential-training/src/poo/inheritance/README.md

 ## Object Type Casting

 - The act of converting an object's type into a different type
-- Casting can be performed upward or downward in an inheritance tree.
+- Casting can be performed upward or downward in an poo.polymorphism.inheritance tree.

 ```java
 Animal dog = new Dog(); // implicit up cast